okinawabob/um/ifsm201.md

 ### Python code examples

 You can run these code examples using either <https://thonny.org/> or <https://repl.it>

+Viewable with a repl.it account at <https://repl.it/@iwakunibob/coconuts>

+<iframe height="400px" width="100%" src="https://repl.it/@iwakunibob/coconuts?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ```python
 # How many Macaws are needed to carry a coconut?